Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 Repeat the above for the width of the room.
 You should be left with two fitting lines.
 Inside the corner where the lines or timber battens meet is where you start tiling.

-At your starting point spread the prepared adhesive using a notched spreader to cover about 1 meter squared of the floor.
+At your starting point, spread the prepared adhesive using a notched spreader to cover about 3ft square of the floor.
 Press the tile into position using a small twisting motion to secure.
 Position the second tile with space between.
 Insert a spacer in between the tiles to maintain the gap.

 Some tiles will need to be cut to cover the remainder of the floor.
 Measure the space between each tile and the wall and account for a 5mm spacer.
 Walls aren’t always straight, so it is best to measure each gap rather than use one as a guide.